kyleochata/docker_kubernetes_notes/kubernetes/fundamentals/services/services.md

 - Frontend will just communicate with the service and the service will handle routing to the various pods.
 - Pods are ephemeral and the internal IP address is expected to change over the lifecycle of the pod (restarts, rollouts, etc.)

+* Name of a svc is more stable than it's IP; IP changes if svc is ever deleted and reupped*

 ```
 apiVersion: v1
 kind: Service